KA by Cirque Du Soleil

 The theater has thousands of speakers along with personal stereo speakers on every seat.
 The video projection system utilizes infrared technology to tack performer locations and reacts to their presence.

-We really enjoyed the show and planning to return to watch from a different angle in the near future.
+We really enjoyed the show and planning to return to watch from a different angle soon.
 If you have kids older than 5 years, they will love it too.

 Note: Photography or videotaping is not permitted during the show.
 All media presented here is by permission from Cirque Du Soleil.